junwei-ng/junwei-ng.github.io/_pages/about.md

 permalink: /about/
 ---

 I am a professional gameplay programmer mainly working on 3D action games with an interest in game AI.
-This blog serves as a repository of thoughts, retellings of useful things I've come across, and helpful links I've come across.
+This blog serves as a repository of articles, thoughts, and helpful links I've come across.

 Please feel free to open a pull request for corrections or bugfixes.
 The git repo for this blog is located [here](https://github.com/junwei-ng/junwei-ng.github.io).